Website icon Xpert.Digital

 Condition monitoring in critical applications

-Predictive maintenance is becoming the key factor for minimizing unplanned system standstill sites.
-In the semiconductor production, downtime costs in the median can be over 100,000 euros per hour.
-Modern IoT solutions use acoustic sensors and machine learning algorithms for early damage detection.
+Predictive maintenance is becoming a key factor in minimizing unplanned plant downtime.
+In semiconductor manufacturing, median downtime costs can exceed €100,000 per hour.
+Modern IoT solutions utilize acoustic sensors and machine learning algorithms for early damage detection.

 • Acoustic Analyzer for Overhead Vehicles (OHV)

-• Edge-Ki for continuous state monitoring
+• Edge AI for continuous condition monitoring

 • Visualized dashboards for technicians